-North County Martial Arts (NCMA) is a martial arts school in Carlsbad, teaching the traditional martial art of Tang Soo Do, a Korean fighting style that encompasses karate striking techniques and grappling self-defense from Shotokan karate, Subak, Taekkyon, and Kung Fu in a disciplined environment.
+North County Martial Arts (NCMA) is a martial arts studio and after school program in Carlsbad, teaching the traditional martial art of Tang Soo Do, a Korean fighting style that encompasses karate striking techniques and grappling self defense from Shotokan karate, Subak, taekkyon, and Kung Fu in a disciplined environment.

-North County Martial Arts has been teaching karate for the past 18 years to children, teens, and adults, on how to reach their full potential through the life skills of leadership, integrity, goal setting, self-discipline, and academic excellence.
-It is NCMA’s goal to build a martial arts school that offers not only an effective self-defense program for children and adults but also a comprehensive program of personal growth and development.
-The emphasis on teaching the life skills of leadership, integrity, goal setting, self-discipline, and academic excellence, to name a few, is what sets us apart as a martial arts studio.
+North County Martial arts has been teaching karate for the past 20 years to children, teens, and adults, on how to reach their full potential through the life skills of leadership, integrity, goal setting, self discipline, and academic excellence.
+It is NCMA's goal to build a Carlsbad karate school that offers not only an effective self defense program for children and adults but also a comprehensive program of personal growth and development.
+The emphasis on teaching life skills is what sets us apart as a martial arts studio and after school program.

-The NCMA karate facility is second to none.
-Offering state of the art equipment, safety mats, and a large comfortable lobby – all of which are deep cleaned daily for your enjoyment.
-Each instructor goes through intensive training, and only the most enthusiastic, driven, caring black belt instructors will ever lead your child’s class.
-Our school has wonderful families who want their children to grow up in a positive environment where life skills are taught.
+The NCMA facility is second to none.
+Offering state of the art equipment, safety mats, and a large comfortable lobby and AMP - all of which are deep cleaned daily for your enjoyment.
+Each instructor and after school martial arts assistant goes through intensive training, and only the most enthusiastic, driven, caring black belt instructors will ever lead your child's class.
+Our school has families who want their children to grow up in a positive environment where life skills are taught.

 Students should attend two classes per week in order to keep up their martial arts training in preparation for belt testings.
 The higher a student progresses in rank, the more classes should be attended.